Grimm2577/Grimm2577/README.md

 - 👋 Hi, I’m @Grimm2577
 - 👀 I’m interested in coding , specifically Java , C# , python and anything interesting or similar.
-- 🌱 I’m currently learning , pascal in the delphi IDE because of my school.
+- 🌱 I’m currently working through freecodecamp.org courses.
 - 💞️ I’m looking to collaborate on fun projects where i can put my knowledge to use.
 - 📫 How to reach me on my email hattighl@gmail.com